8 Reasons You Might Experience Pain After Sex

 3. You have an STI or PID.

 Sex or not, "people can actually become quite ill from this disease as it progresses; it can cause significant abdominal pain, fever, discharge, nausea/vomiting, etc. until it's treated," says Dr. Barnes.
 The solution?
-(Bless, there is one!)
 Antibiotics.
-(Note: Any vaginal bacteria can ascend and cause PID, not just sexually transmitted infections, so don't jump to conclusions—unless, of course, you're experiencing other symptoms of STIs.)
+(Note: Any vaginal bacteria can ascend and cause PID, not just sexually transmitted infections, so don't jump to conclusions — unless, of course, you're experiencing other symptoms of STIs.)

-And friendly PSA: Most STI's are asymptomatic (like these Sleeper STDs You're at Risk For), so even if you're not experiencing the symptoms mentioned above, don't forget to get tested every six months, or between partners, whichever comes first.
+And friendly PSA: Most STIs are asymptomatic (including those called sleeper STDs), so even if you're not experiencing pelvic pain after sex or any of the other symptoms mentioned above, don't forget to get tested every six months, or between partners, whichever comes first.

 4. You're having an allergic reaction.

 If your vagina feels irritated or raw, swollen, or itchy after intercourse (and that goes internally or externally), "it could be an allergy or sensitivity to your partner's semen, the lubricants, or the condom or dental dam," says Dr. Carey.
-Semen allergies are rare (research shows only 40,000 women in the US are allergic to their SO's semen), but the solution here is to use a barrier to avoid exposure, she says.
+Semen allergies are rare (research shows only 40,000 women in the US are allergic to their SO's semen), but the solution to this cause of pain after sex is to use a barrier to avoid exposure, she says.
 Makes sense.
 (Related: Should You Be Using Organic Condoms?).

 On the other hand, according to Reeves, latex allergies and sensitivities to your lube or sex toy are pretty common.
 If you have a latex allergy, there are animal skin condoms or other vegan options, she says.